yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+2.4
+* Refactored the way IFactory is used to be a lot cleaner.
+It now uses a kind of fluent syntax through its own bind method BindIFactory<>

 2.3
 * Added "ParentContexts" property to InjectContext, to allow very complex conditional bindings that involve potentially several identifiers, etc.
 * Removed InjectionHelper class and moved methods into DiContainer to simplify API and also to be more discoverable